What Changed Everything

 The only thing missing is execution.

-What changed everything wasn't having better ideas—it was finally acting on the ones I already had.
+What changed everything for me wasn't having better ideas—it was finally acting on the ones I already had with a stern commitment to be consistent.

 If you found this valuable, forward it to a healthcare colleague who's ready to stop waiting and start building.